ROCm/rocHPL/README.md

 #    --enable-tracing     - Annotate profiler traces with rocTX markers (Default: false)
 ./install.sh
 ```
-By default, [BLIS] v4.2, [UCX] v1.16.0, and [OpenMPI] v5.0.3 will be cloned and built in rocHPL/tpl.
+By default, [UCX] v1.16.0, and [OpenMPI] v5.0.3 will be cloned and built in rocHPL/tpl.
 After building, the `rochpl` executable is placed in build/rochpl-install.

 ## Running rocHPL benchmark application
 rocHPL provides some helpful wrapper scripts.
 A wrapper script for launching via `mpirun` is provided in `mpirun_rochpl`.
 This script has two distinct run modes: